#59 Etta

 And along with his friend Theo's trouble, there was also his friend Sonam's trouble in that cursed place.

-But for Dimitri, even more daunting than the rabid raccoons is changing his mother's mind on the matter.
+But for Dmitri, even more daunting than the rabid raccoons is changing his mother's mind on the matter.

-His name was Saul Feldstein, he actually had one of his eyeballs was like hanging out of his face, and like it was like a sort of early commune hippie thing.
+he was an interesting person too his name was Saul Feldstein he actually had one of his eyeballs was like hanging out of his face and like it was like a sort of early commune hippie thing and like having grown up on TV sitcoms of the 1970s I'm well aware of the power of hypnosis hanging out of his face hypnosis gave Fred Flintstone the self-control to stop eating brontosaurus burger

 Wow.